levmichael/saphon/doc/developer.md

 [write\_saphon\_php.py](../python/saphon/web/write_saphon_php.py).
 1. Create files in `website/intact/en/updates`, `website/intact/es/updates`,
 and `website/intact/pt/updates` that list the changes for the new release.
 Use the existing files as guidelines for content and format.
+Review the [commit history](https://github.com/levmichael/saphon/commits/master) since the last release was created.
 1. Edit the files `website/intact/en/updates.php`,
 `website/intact/es/actualizaciones.php`,
 and `website/intact/pt/atualizações.php` to include the files created in the